bast/numerov/README.md

 Compute vibrational levels, wavefunctions, and expectation values using the Numerov-Cooley algorithm.

+## Copyright and license

+Copyright 2017 Radovan Bast.
+Use of this source code is governed by a the Mozilla Public License v2.0 that can be found in the [LICENSE file](../master/LICENSE).

 ## Background

 This script will calculate the vibrational levels (and wavefunctions)